 You'll get different results depending on all the above factors, but if you keep the above in mind you should manage this easily!
 Try it out - set your camera to aperture mode, set it at a low number, stand back from your subject and zoom in (if you are using a zoom) and try to make sure your subject is a good distance from the background, and see what happens!

-Also, don't forget to sign up for the FREE seven day email course before you go - over 3000 people have already taken this course, and I’ve had so many emails thanking me because it moved them forward more in one week than some PAID courses they had taken, so you want to make sure you sign up for this one!
+Also, don't forget to sign up for the FREE seven day email course before you go - nearly 4000 people have already taken this course, and I’ve had so many emails thanking me because it moved them forward more in one week than some PAID courses they had taken, so you want to make sure you sign up for this one!
 You can read more about it HERE.